How Much Does Candle Making Cost?

 Eventually, you will need to replenish the ingredients that came with your kit.
 The biggest cost of candle making is the fragrance oil.
 I buy larger quantities at a time (this is called buying in bulk) and my average cost per fragrance oil is $1.34 per ounce.

 For a quality 8-ounce soy candle, you need just under 1 ounce.
 Designer fragrances could easily cost double that.
 I buy fragrance oils by the pound.
 Fragrance oils can also be purchased by the gallon or by the drum (55 gallons).

 Purchasing your ingredients in larger quantities is cheaper per candle and where you will see the savings.
 Buying small quantities will end up costing the same as a candle you could purchase.
 “Treat it like a hobby and it will cost you like a hobby” ~ unknown

 Before we go any further, another key factor is the shipping or freight cost.
 I am lucky to have a candle supply store locally and can pick up my order.
 Shipping for heavy items like fragrance oils or wax can get expensive.
 My cost does not include shipping.
 Choosing your supplier is very important.
 You may have multiple suppliers.

-Make sure you factor shipping in the cost.
+Make sure you factor in shipping in the cost.
 If you can drive and pick up the order it may be worth planning for it.
 Shipping is not free.
-Someone has to pay for it either in the price or as an add on.
+Someone has to pay for it either in the price or as an add-on.